 By Bus from Leipzig to Prague

-Leipzig is only around 250 km from Prague (Praha / Prag) but political history and geographic features ensured that transportation between these two historic cities are often not optimal.
+Leipzig is only around 250 km from Prague (Praha / Prag) but political history and geographic features ensured that transportation links between these two historic cities are often not optimal.
 Railways and even roads usually follow the more indirect route via Dresden and the Elbe Valley.

 Buses provide the fastest and cheapest transportation options between Leipzig and Prague.
 The IC Bus operated by German Railways and Flixbus provide the most frequent bus services on this route.
 Free wifi and seat reservations are the norm on both with legroom comparable to second class train seats.